Kartik3011/Kartik3011/README.md

-<h1 align="center">Hi 👋, I'm Kartik Yadav</h1>
+<h1>Hi 👋, I'm Kartik Yadav</h1>
-<h3 align="center">I'm a passionate Computer Science Engineering student and Web Development Enthusiast.
-Currently pursuing my BTech in Computer Science And Engineering, I'm deeply focused on fullstack development and exploring the exciting world of AI.</h3>
+<h4>I'm a passionate Computer Science Engineering student and Web Development Enthusiast.
+Currently pursuing my BTech in Computer Science And Engineering, I'm deeply focused on fullstack development and exploring the exciting world of AI.</h4>

+- 💡 I like to explore new technologies and develop software solutions that make life better and simpler for everyone.

 - 🔭 I’m currently working on **BharatWorks**